Sebastian (song): Critical reception

 On its first release, New Musical Express described the song as a "wonderful record", adding, "It's a classically influenced ballad with the upper lead vocals placed, delicately, in the middle of the finest string and bass arrangement I've heard since the Titanic sank.
 The lyrics are a little contrived... but just you wait for the grand choral work."
 Melody Maker noted, "The Rebel are a very interesting band indeed, and this is an adventurous and unusual performance."
 Record Mirror commented on the song's "concert-classical type of string sounds", "strained voice", "beautiful mood", "excellent lyrics" and "first-class production".

 In a review of the song's second 1973 release, Deborah Thomas of Daily Mirror described the song as "an eerie slice of vicious moodiness with heavy orchestral backing and choir".
-They added, "Watch out for them, they're going to be big."
+She added, "Watch out for them, they're going to be big."
 Chris Welch of Melody Maker described it as an "unusual and powerful ballad", adding, "They don't look or sound like Cockneys – more like Venusians."
 In a review of the 1974 reissue, The Staffordshire Weekly Sentinel noted Harley's "haunting lyrics" and the "particularly doom-laden arrangement".
+The Evening News and Star said of the "dirge-like tune": "Harley hasn't exactly got a pleasant voice, but the whole thing, from the quiet harpsichord and piano accompaniment to the occasionally deranged passages from Harley, works very well."

 In a 2004 review of The Human Menagerie, Geoff Barton of Classic Rock commented how the album "builds insidiously until the arrival of the fifth track, the immense and immortal 'Sebastian'".
 Carol Clerk of Classic Rock said in a review of the 2006 release The Cockney Rebel – A Steve Harley Anthology that "Sebastian" was a "brave first single with its choral and orchestral dramas".
 Chris Roberts of Uncut described the song as a "quite wonderful seven-minute epic with the unabashed self-importance of early Genesis".